druids/django-GDPR/README.md

 # Django-GDPR [![Build Status](https://travis-ci.org/BrnoPCmaniak/django-GDPR.svg?branch=develop)](https://travis-ci.org/BrnoPCmaniak/django-GDPR)

-This libarary enables you to store user's consent for data retention easily and to anonymize/deanonymize user's data accordingly.
+This library enables you to store user's consent for data retention easily and to anonymize/deanonymize user's data accordingly.

 For brief overview you can check example app in `tests` directory.